Wood Bison Hunt - Disease Surveillance

-In the spring of 2008, it was determined that a highly regulated hunting season would be necessary to control the numbers and distribution of the Hay-Zama herd.
+In the spring of 2008, it was determined that a highly regulated hunting season would be necessary to control the numbers and distribution of the Hay-Zama population.

 The first wood bison hunting season in the history of Alberta was instituted to: